Skip to main content

 2 mentions Positive Neutral Negative

-The game is praised for its quality but is significantly hindered by poor optimization, leading to sluggish performance that detracts from the overall experience.
+The game is highly praised for its quality but suffers from poor optimization, resulting in sluggish performance that detracts from the overall experience.
+Improvements in performance are needed to match the game's potential.

 • “A great game held back by terrible performance.”